 That’s why in 2016 I decided to audit my circle and I developed the outlook that it’s better to be on my own rather than spend my time with people who don’t understand me, hold me back and complain, moan and complain and moan all the time rather than doing something about it.
 It got me down, and I got to the point where I had enough.

 Developing that type of mindset is hard for the majority.
 Just like it was for me.
-But, it lead me to connect with the most amazing people from around the world, who I feel like I’ve known for a lifetime.
+But, it leads me to connect with the most amazing people from around the world, who I feel like I’ve known for a lifetime.

 The key thing from my experience is that no one should be afraid to make a similar decision to what I made.
 The reality is that most people are.
 And, they are afraid because they don’t want to be on their own.
 They don’t value themselves enough and would rather be around people who are negative and hold them back than to distance themselves with these negative folks.